 When did we turn into social media employees?
 I feel like we show up for our social media accounts more consistently that we show up for our direct responsibilities, such as cooking dinner or cleaning the house.

 We might want to choose to clean the house, especially remembering the in-laws that are coming... but how many times have we opened an app 'just for a minute' staying there for a few hours?

 It all started so well!
-The mighty Internet gave us an opportunity to watch other people's life without calling ourselves voyeurists.
-We can find fascinating and fun news, peer into rich and famous worlds at the mere click of a button.
+The mighty Internet gave us an opportunity to watch other people's life without being accused of voyeurisms.

 Less scrolling, more living. – @crewandco

 My personal black hole is Facebook groups.
 I find them useful and informative.
 But quite often, I tend to forget why I opened them.
-Instead of finding what I was looking for and leaving, I start reading comment after comment, opening link after link.
-An hour later - am none the wiser, exhausted, puffy eyed and headachy.
+Instead of finding what I was after, I start reading comment after comment, opening link after link.
+An hour later - I am still there none the wiser.
+But more exhausted, puffy eyed and headachy.
 It does sound rather unhealthy, wouldn't you agree?

 Today I choose Me.
 Not social media. – Tech Wellness

-Hide Social Media Apps
+1. Hide Social Media Apps

-Put Dedicated Social Media Time in Your Calendar
+3. Put Dedicated Social Media Time in Your Calendar

 Give your social media accounts/apps a dedicated time.
 Put 15 minutes in the morning, evening, afternoon.
 Put the timer on to ensure you don’t go down the rabbit hole yet again, emerging a few hours later.

-Introduce Social Media Free Days
+4. Introduce Social Media Free Days

-Don't Read Comments As Soon As They Appear
+5. Don't Read Comments As Soon As They Appear

 As with the point above, train yourself to check your social media only when you need to and not when a new comment or like appears.
 This should help you to break dependency from comments and likes.

-Check Social Media On Desktop Only
+6. Check Social Media On Desktop Only

-Put a Timer On
+7. Put a Timer On